Awesomegamergame/SchoolWallpaperChanger/README.md

 ## How to Contribute 🐱

-Fork and clone the repository to your computer and open in Visual Studio 2022 or 2019.
+Fork and clone the repository to your computer and open in Visual Studio 2022.

-Submit a pull request following the PR template.
+Submit a pull request to the dev branch following the PR template.

 ### Planned Features for Future Releases 🚀